stephenkostas/liferay-docs/discover/portal/articles/02-web-experience-management/02-building-a-site/02-adding-pages-to-sites/01-creating-pages.markdown

 **Full Page Application:** creates a page that displays a single full page application.

+**Page Set** creates a container that you can create subpages under that is not actually a page itself.

 **Layout:** creates a page with a layout template that defines the number of rows and columns for adding applications to your page in a custom layout.